Sleep is important to your overall health

 Some people also experience cataplexy—sudden periods of muscle weakness that can be triggered by strong emotions.

-These disruptions create a burden for people with narcolepsy both during the day and at night when trying to sleep.
+These disruptions create a burden for people with narcolepsy.

 Current treatment options may cause or even require interruptions in sleep